Whatapalaver/Simple_Ruby_Project/README.md

 - Clone or fork this project `git clone https://github.com/Whatapalaver/Simple_Ruby_Project.git`
 - Change into the directory `cd Simple_Ruby_Project`
 - Install dependencies `bundle install`
 - You should also create a .gitignore file to prevent all the coverage files being sent to github: `echo "coverage" >> .gitignore`
+- to run the server `shotgun app.rb` or `sinatra app.rb`

 To test: